saper0/qpcert/README.md

 # Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoors

-Codebase to generated the results for the ICML 2025 submission "Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoors".
+Codebase used to generate the results for the ICLR 2025 submission "Provable Robustness of (Graph) Neural Networks Against Data Poisoning and Backdoors".

 ## Installation